MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/desktop-flows/application-certificate-error.md

 title: Could not read the application certificate when creating connection with CyberArk credential
-description: Solves an error that occurs when you create a desktop flow connection using a CyberArk credential in Microsoft Power Automate. ms.custom: sap:Desktop flows\Cannot create desktop flow connection ms.date: 10/29/2024 ms.author: quseleba
+description: Solves an error that occurs when you create a desktop flow connection using a CyberArk credential in Microsoft Power Automate. ms.custom: sap:Desktop flows\Cannot create desktop flow connection ms.date: 11/04/2024 ms.author: quseleba
 author: QuentinSele
 ---
 # "Could not read the application certificate" error when you create a connection using a CyberArk credential

-This article provides a solution to the "Could not read the application certificate" error that occurs when you create a connection with a CyberArk credential in Power Automate.
+This article provides the causes and resolutions for the error that you receive when creating a desktop flow connection using a CyberArk credential in Power Automate for desktop.

 ## Symptoms

-When you [create a desktop flow connection using a CyberArk credential](/power-automate/desktop-flows/desktop-flow-connections#option-1-select-credential) in Power Automate, you receive the following error message:
+When you [create a desktop flow connection using a CyberArk credential](/power-automate/desktop-flows/desktop-flow-connections#option-1-select-credential) in Power Automate for desktop, you receive the following error message:

 > Details: Connection failed: [Machine \<Machine ID>].
 Connection failed: Could not read the application certificate.
 Try to delete and recreate the application..
 Correlation id: \<Correlation ID>.